jraleman/GSKHackathon/README.md

 # GSKHackathon

 ## About
+Apache Cordova is a wrapper framework to allow diverse web technologies and cross- platform such as HTML5, JS, and CSS.
+Execution in the application is required for each platform, which relies in API bindings to deploy capable device.
+![alt-text][logo]
+[logo]:
 ## How to Run it
-- To run Narwhile on Cordova, install the the tools first. for *iOS* users, run the program by `npm run iphone`.
+- To run Narwhile on Cordova, install the the tools first.
+For *iOS* users, go to `narwhile-cordova` run the program by `npm run iphone`.
 This will create an emulator for iPhone users.

 ## Required Modules